lightzard/bahlul-bot/README.md

 - `httpx`: For making asynchronous HTTP requests to the Grok API.
 - `uvicorn`: For running the FastAPI application.
 - `redis`: For storing conversation history in a Redis database.
+- `xai-sdk`: For streaming responses from the Grok API.

 ### Environment Variables
 - `TELEGRAM_TOKEN`: Your Telegram bot token from `@BotFather`.